Synthetixio/SIPs/content/sccp/sccp-347.md

 ## Assymetric Interest Rate:
 The assymetric  interest rate parameters would be disabled by setting the relevant parameters to zero.

-## Keeper Parameters:

-It is important to mention that markets would be launched with 0 caps on the sizes and would be raised once a integrator gives the green light on their readiness to provide an interface for traders.

 ## Account Caps:
 Accounts would be set to allow for 3 collaterals and 10 simultaneous positions